hashicorp/terraform-provider-aws/website/docs/d/iam_policy.html.markdown

 * `path` - The path to the policy.
 * `description` - The description of the policy.
 * `policy` - The policy document of the policy.
+* `role` - The role the policy should be applied to.